About

-Kimberly Boddy is an Assistant Professor in the Department of Physics at the University of Texas at Austin.
-She is a part of the Texas Center for Cosmology and Astroparticle Physics within the Weinberg Institute.
-Previously, she was a postdoc at Johns Hopkins University, where she held a Provost’s Postdoctoral Fellowship, and at the University of Hawaii, Manoa.
-She received her Ph.D. from the California Institute of Technology and her S.B. from the Massachusetts Institute of Technology.
+Kimberly Boddy is an Assistant Professor of Physics in the Texas Center for Cosmology and Astroparticle Physics (TCCAP) at UT Austin.
+Previously, she was a Provost’s Postdoctoral Fellow at Johns Hopkins University and a postdoc at the University of Hawaiʻi at Mānoa.
+She received her Ph.D. from the California Institute of Technology and S.B. from the Massachusetts Institute of Technology.

 Contact